vuejs/v2.vuejs.org/source/api/instance-methods.md

 - **element** `HTMLElement`

 Partially compile a piece of DOM (Element or DocumentFragment).
 The method returns a `decompile` function that tearsdown the directives created during the process.
 Note the decompile function does not remove the DOM.
 This method is exposed primarily for writing advanced custom directives.

+### vm.$addChild( [options, constructor] )

+- **options** `Object` *optional*
+- **constructor** `Function` *optional*

+Adds a child instance to the current instance.
+The options object is the same in manually instantiating an instance.
+Optionally you can pass in a constructor created from `Vue.extend()`.

+There are three implications of a parent-child relationship between instances:

+1. The parent and child can communicate via [the event system](#Events).
+2. The child has access to all parent assets (e.g. custom directives).
+3. The child, if inheriting parent scope, has access to parent scope data properties.